These are in progress and subject to revision. Feedback welcomed.

 Assume for reductio that G does not exemplify B.

-If a contested entity has an inherent contradiction or a metaphysically necessary reason, principle, factor, or cause that prevents or negates its actual presence in a comprehensive possible way reality could be or is true, then it is without a nature that fulfills the description of being than which nothing greater can be conceived.
+If a contested entity has an inherent contradiction or a metaphysically possible reason, principle, factor, or cause that prevents or negates its actual presence in a comprehensive possible way reality could be or is true, then it is without a nature that fulfills the description of being than which nothing greater can be conceived.

 If there were some self-contradiction or explanation that actively kept it from instantiating in comprehensive possible way reality could be or is true, then an entity that isn't actively blocked would be in a better position to pursue or fulfill its nature (all else being equal).